(c) Terin Tashi Miller

 The book opens quoting Ecclesiastes for a host of reasons, not least of which is the fact that my parents often argued “civilization” didn't originate in the Judeo-Christian biased fertile crescent of Mesopotamia, but along the Indus River valley.

 It also quotes T.S.
-Elliott’s “The Waste Land.”
+Eliot’s “The Waste Land.”
 The question he posed in his stanzas on what the thunder said could be said to be the true origins of this novel: “What have we given?”

 ~ Terin Tashi Miller